napari/docs/docs/plugins/building_a_plugin/_layer_data_guide.md

 Note that when writing your own plugin, type annotations are optional, except in the case of [`magicgui` function widgets](magicgui).
-For several types related to `LayerData` tuples, Napari defines an alias which better indicates a value's _functional role_ in a plugin.
+For several types related to `LayerData` tuples, Napari defines a type alias which better indicates a value's _functional role_ in a plugin.
 We describe these below.